 I’m the wife of Don and mother of Chris.
 We live in south Louisiana where it’s hot and sticky most of the year.
-We share our home with furbabies: Murphy, Molly Mae, and Buttons.
-I’ve been an avid quilter for years.
-I’m a retired RN.
-There’s nothing exciting to tell you about me.
+We share our home with furbaby: Molly Mae and Duke the beloved dog.

-I hope you’ll stop by from time to time to visit and hope you’ll enjoy my ramblings.
+I hope you’ll stop by from time to time to visit.
+Your constructive input is always welcome.

 Renee